reactive-python/reactpy-django/docs/src/reference/hooks.md

 ??? question "Can I define async query functions?"

-    Async functions are supported by `use_query`.
+    Async functions are supported by `#!python use_query`.
 You can use them in the same way as a sync query function.

     However, be mindful of Django async ORM restrictions.